Penalty shoot-out (association football)

 The penalty shoot-out is one of the three methods of breaking a draw that are approved by the Laws of the Game; the others are extra time and, for two-legged ties, the away goals rule.
 A shoot-out is usually used only after one or more of the other methods fail to produce a winner.
 The method of breaking a draw for a specific match is determined beforehand by the match organising body.
 In most professional level competitions, two 15-minute extra time periods are played if the score is tied at the end of regulation time, and a shoot-out is held if the score is still tied after the extra time periods.

 Although widely employed in football since the 1970s, penalty shoot-outs have been criticised by many followers of the game, due primarily to their perceived reliance on luck rather than skill and their dependence on individual duels between opposing players, which is arguably not in keeping with football as a team sport.
-Conversely, some believe the pressure and unpredictability involved makes it one of the most thrilling finales to any sport.
+However, some believe the pressure and unpredictability involved makes it one of the most thrilling finales to any sport.